First Amendment Retaliation

 For example, although not advisable, it is legal for anyone to call an officer names, demand to know why he is doing what he is doing, give him the finger, etc., so long as that person does not physically interfere with the officer’s duties.
 If the officer retaliates against such a person by pulling him over, arresting him, or using excessive force, he is guilty of First Amendment retaliation.

 Another example that is becoming increasingly common today, is when an officer takes or breaks the camera of someone who is videotaping him in the performance of his duties, arrests the videographer, or otherwise uses force against him.
 Although the recording is not “speech” in the common sense of the term, visual recordings are considered legally-equivalent modes of expression, making them protected under the first amendment.

-Winning your case against retaliation, however, is not as simple as merely asserting your right to speak before the court.
+Winning your case against first amendment retaliation, however, is not as simple as merely asserting your right to speak before the court.
 To win your case, an attorney must prove three things:

 As you might imagine, proving all three of these aspects can be challenging, which is why you need an experienced and knowledgable attorney in your corner, such as those at the Civil Rights Litigation Group.
 We aggressively protect the rights of people throughout the Denver area and will ensure that your freedoms are preserved.